lmcinnes/umap/doc/mutual_nn_umap.rst

 been previously used to augment and increase the connectivity of the mutual k-NN graph:

 1. ``NN``: To minimally connect isolated vertices and satisfy the assumption that the underlying manifold is locally connected, we add an undirected edge between each isolated vertex and its original nearest neighbor (de Sousa, Rezende, and Batista 2013).Note that the resulting graph may still contain disconnected components.
-2. ``MST-min``: To achieve a connected graph, add the minimum number of edges from a maximum spanning tree to the mutual-kNN graph that has been weighted with similarity-based metrics(Ozaki et al. 2011).
+2. ``MST-min``: To achieve a connected graph, add the minimum number of edges from a maximum spanning tree to the mutual k-NN graph that has been weighted with similarity-based metrics(Ozaki et al. 2011).
 We adapt this by calculating the minimum spanning tree for distances.
 3. ``MST-all``: Adding all the edges of the MST.

 .. image:: images/mutual_nn_umap_connectivity.png